browserengineering/book/book/animations.md

         sdl2.SDL_DestroyWindow(self.sdl_window)
 ```

-I've made our browser print out the GPU vendor and renderer that it's
+That `print` statement shows the GPU vendor and renderer that the
-using; this will help you verify that it's actually using your GPU.
+browser is using; this will help you verify that it's actually using
+your GPU.
 I'm using a Chromebook to write this chapter, so for me it
 says:[^virgl]

     OpenGL initialized: vendor=b'Red Hat', renderer=b'virgl'